elek/storage-sourcecode-reading-group/README.md

 For each period a storage project is chosen to evaluate.
 Participants check the source code, start to use it and test it.

-Findings are discussed on chat, collected on the wiki, and finally discussed on the *closing* call.
+Findings are discussed on chat, collected in a file (as a wiki), and finally discussed on the *closing* call.
 In case of too many open questions, the period can be extended.

+Note: due to the limitation of Github Wiki pages (eg. no notification on slack) normal markdown files are used.

+**You can use this repository as a wiki.
+All the pull requests will be merged automatically, and author will be added to the Gitub repo as collaborator)**

+**After the first PR, feel free to edit the files directly**

 If you would like to join to the conversation:

  * Connect to the [chat](https://communityinviter.com/apps/stosorego/storage-source-code-reading-group)
- * Check the missing (or existing) sections of the actual wiki page (eg. technical description of read/write path) and contribute more details
+ * Check the missing (or existing) sections of the actual "wiki" file (eg. technical description of read/write path) and contribute more details
  * Run project, measure performance, investigate messages, break it or just us it
  * Call-in to the closing call and share your experience